 His solution was to give the courts "complete independence" with lifetime tenure and fixed compensation, and the power to declare laws unconstitutional.
-Absent that power, he said, "all the reservations of particular rights or privileges would amount to nothing."
-Thus, the federal constitution interposes the courts behis art was created with the assistance of Shutterstock Al tools tween the people and the government to keep the other branches in line.
+Absent that power, he said. "all the reservations of particular rights or privileges would amount to nothing."
+Thus, the federal constitution interposes the courts between the people and the government to keep the other branches in line.
 The practical limits on a court's ability to enforce its rulings explain why only this branch was entrusted with a power denied to the others.
 Indeed, courts have used injunctions since the common-law days, when equity required relief that extended beyond a particular territorial jurisdiction.

-Even so, courts are reluctant to exercise this power.
-Invalidating a law is not done lightly, and courts have high standards for issuing injunctions.
+This art was created with the assistance of Shutterstock AI tools law is not done lightly, and courts have high standards for issuing injunctions.
 To obtain preliminary injunctive relief, a plaintiff must show a likelihood of success on the merits, likely irreparable harm without preliminary relief, that the balance of equities tips in the plaintiff's favor, and that the public interest favors an injunction.
 Federal courts require proof of an articulated connection to a plaintiff's particular harm and a showing of nationwide impact or sufficient similarity to other plaintiffs to foreclose litigation elsewhere.
 And there are further limits: courts must narrowly tailor injunctions to remedy the specific harm, so a nationwide injunction must be a necessary remedy.